Written By

 How To File an Ozempic Lawsuit

-The first step to filing an Ozempic lawsuit is to contact an experienced product liability attorney with expertise in pharmaceutical litigation.
-An experienced attorney can guide you through the process of filing and litigating your case.
+To file an Ozempic lawsuit, first, contact an experienced product liability attorney.
+It’s important to choose one who specializes in pharmaceutical cases.
+A skilled attorney can guide you through filing and litigating your case.

 For example, Consumer Notice works with the national award-winning law firm Morgan & Morgan.
 The firm filed the first Ozempic lawsuit on behalf of Jaclyn Bjorklund.
 Bjorklund suffered from severe vomiting and gastroparesis after taking Ozempic.
 The vomiting caused her teeth to fall out and led to several hospitalizations.